TaikiSan21/PAMr/docs/README.md

 Our goal is to make your life easier, so if you have any other suggestions or feedback feel free to pass that along as well!

+### Using This Guide

+This document is meant to be a resource to help you get started with PAMr for the first time, and then then the [Next Steps](#next-steps) section has links with more in depth information and the more advanced capabilites of PAMr.
+This is also meant to be a complimentary resource to the help files within R, so if you have questions about a specific function you should first try `?function` and then look here if that doesn't answer your question.

 ### Installation

 To install the latest version from GitHub, first make sure that you have